This post may contain affiliate links, please see our policy for details.

 It adds a bit of texture without overwhelming this small space.
-Plus I love how the light reflects off of the newly painted ceiling.
+Plus I love how the light reflects off of the ceiling.

-I moved the console back into place and laid a vintage turkish rug to complete this entry makeover.
+Since this is a narrow space, I went simple with my decor.
+I moved the console back into place, hung a mirror, placed a small stool for putting on your shoes and laid a vintage Turkish rug to complete this entry makeover.

 It’s a small step with all of the other house renovations we need to do, but I’m enjoying the new look.
 Fingers crossed that the rest of the room makeovers go more smoothly.